 |---|---|---|

-What the AI does here: In the initial review, Locari evaluates the applicant's self-reported data.
-In the document review, the AI reads submitted files, extracts values (income, employment duration), and compares them with self-reported figures.
+What the AI does here: In pre-selection, Locari evaluates the applicant's self-reported data.
+In document verification, the AI reads submitted files, extracts values (income, employment duration), and compares them with self-reported figures.
 What you do: You decide which criterion belongs to which phase.
 If documents contradict self-reported data, Locari flags the applicant for manual review.

 Income and Income Proof